insooth/insooth.github.io/accessing-private-members.md

 # Accessing inaccessible object members

-It may be hard to imagine how interesting can an ordinary class template instantiation be.
-For instance, is that really possible that sample code like this:
+It may be hard to imagine how interesting can be an ordinary class template instantiation.
+For example, is that really possible that sample code like this:

 ```c++
 template class assigner<Mem, &A::m>;
 ```

-has just run an algorithm that generates a set of tools to access the *private* member `m` of class `A`?
-Yes it is!
-This article explores the ideas originally published [here](http://github.com/hliberacki/cpp-member-accessor) that use explicit template instantiation to trigger custom algorithms.
+has just run an algorithm that generates a set of tools to access the *private* member `m` of a class `A`?
+Yes it has!
+This article explores the ideas originally published [here](http://github.com/hliberacki/cpp-member-accessor) where explicit template instantiation is used to trigger custom algorithms.

 ## Use case